Make Mine Freedom: Plot

 The film opens with a paean to American values, noting how America means different things to different people.
 The central conflict in the film concerns four composite characters, a worker, a capitalist, a politician, and a farmer, who all find themselves at odds with each other.
 A slick salesman approaches the men, offering them a solution to all their problems in the form of a magic tonic known as ISM, which he claims will "cure any ailment of the body politic."
+The bottles are labeled differently, such as "ISM for workers" offering higher wages and economic security, "ISM for farmers" offering bountiful crops and no inclement weather, and "ISM for management" disallowing strikes.

 He offers the tonic to the men for free, but provides them a contract that requires them to–quite literally–sign away the freedom of themselves, their children, and their grandchildren.
 Upon hearing this, a sleeping man on a bench wakes up and approaches the group, announcing that he is John Q. Public.
 He asks to see the contract, examines it, and is astonished that the men would so readily sign away their freedoms.
 Public then regales the men with a tale of Joe Doakes (another generic American name), a lowly inventor in the 1890s, who became wealthy thanks to his inventions for the automotive industry.
 He had financial backing from his family and friends.
 Public explains that Doakes' success is due to the American system of free enterprise, and that being a capitalist is nothing to be ashamed of.
 He also notes that America enjoyed a standard of living after World War II unparalleled by any other country.